dell/csm-docs/content/docs/observability/deployment/online.md

 ### Dependencies

-A Linux-based system, with internet access, will be used to execute the script to install CSM for Observability into a Kubernetes/Openshift environment that also has internet access.
+A Linux-based system, with Internet access, will be used to execute the script to install CSM for Observability into a Kubernetes/Openshift environment that also has Internet access.

 | Dependency            | Usage |
 | --------------------- | ----- |